 The “HFC” term you may have seen in NBN info sheets stands for “Hybrid Fibre-Coaxial” – or, in other words, fibre to the node!
 This tech has been around for a long time, since both Telstra and Optus rolled out their services across major cities (before making more of a move to satellite in recent years).
 While the concept is similar to FTTN, the actual tech is different – not least the cable to your home, which is a big fat well-insulated coaxial cable (similar to a high quality TV antenna lead) that runs to a special cable modem where you live.

 Both Telstra and Optus have used HFC for years for broadband, but it’s not been without its issues.
-For one, the shared data bandwidth between multiple homes in an area has long led to peak-hour congestion (possibly the earliest example of broadband peak congestion, actually).
+For one, the shared data bandwidth between multiple homes in an area has long led to peak-hour congestion (possibly the earliest example of broadband peak congestion).
 But this is set to change, with the NBN taking over the cables and upgrading them to the latest HFC broadband tech.
 In theory, this should mean excellent speeds and service quality that’s noticeably better than the cable service you’d get now – especially in terms of faster upload speeds.
-Once it rolls out on a large scale (it’s in progress now) we’ll know more.

 Fixed Wireless (WiMax)

-If you’re in the unlucky position of not being able to get an ADSL connection because your exchange is full, and have ages to wait for the NBN, fixed wireless could be an option.
-This is a tech that’s being used by the NBN to deliver broadband to more remote areas, but it’s also available in some cities from companies like Vividwireless.
+If you’re in the unlucky position of not being able to get an ADSL connection because your exchange is full, and are still waiting for the NBN, fixed wireless could be an option.
+This is a tech that’s being used by the NBN to deliver broadband to more remote areas, but it’s also available in some cities as well.

-You will need to get a special antenna installed on your roof, and it may be slower compared to other broadband options, but as a reliable solution, it’s nearly as good as using 4G – and potentially cheaper if you have access to it.
+You will need to get a special antenna installed on your roof, and it may be slower compared to other broadband options, but as a reliable solution, it’s nearly as good as using 4G – and potentially cheaper.

-The biggest problem with 4G broadband is latency – the time it takes to get a response from the other end back to you – which can be many times longer than wired broadband.
+The biggest problem with these networks is latency – the time it takes to get a response from the other end back to you – which can be many times longer than wired broadband.
 That won’t affect most people, but those doing real-time video communication or gaming will feel the delay.
-Still, with generous monthly allowances available from companies like Ovo for around the same price as other broadband options, using the mobile network can be a great solution if you need it.
+Still, with generous monthly allowances available from certain providers for around the same price as other broadband options, using the mobile network can be a great solution if you need it.

 Our old favourite, still going strong after all these decades.
 While its days are numbered thanks to the NBN, ADSL can be an incredibly cheap and efficient way of getting broadband to your home.
-Of course, as long as your home is close enough to the nearest telephone exchange and the copper phone lines both in your home and out in the street aren’t falling apart.
+Of course, the quality will depend on the closeness of your house to the exchange – and the quality of the connections in your street and in your home.

 At its best, ADSL can deliver up to 24Mbps reliably and quickly – though with similarly slow upload speeds to traditional cable internet – and the modems that run on it are everywhere.
 The downside is the way ADSL rolled out in this country, with Telstra maintaining a monopoly on the exchanges where every connection goes to.
 That means long waits for new connections or provider changes, as well as the dreaded “setup fees”.
 Those are all things that the NBN was designed to eliminate.